-As shown in Fig. 13 and Fig. 14 the results, while limited in statistics, clearly reveal the resonant structure of the pentaquark assuming a 5% coupling.
+In this section we describe the results of our simulation and the expected results for 9 days of beam on target.
+As shown in Fig. 12 and Fig. 13 the results, while limited in statistics, clearly reveal the resonant structure of the pentaquark assuming a 5% coupling.
+In case of a larger coupling, the projected yields become much larger, as the cross section is proportional to the coupling squared [7].